 We know that lack of transportation is a barrier for employment, recreational, social, educational, health, community, volunteer and service opportunities.
+The United Counties is currently running a pilot project to offer interest-free loans to Ontario Works clients who need to purchase a vehicle to access work.
 In 2014, Leeds and Grenville participated in the "Towards Coordinated Rural Transportation" study with the Rural Ontario Institute, and several models of coordinated transportation were researched.
 The premise of the 2014 remains the same in 2021: